James M Dailey is Innocent! - Stop The Execution!

 James Dailey was scheduled to be executed in Florida on Nov.
 7, 2019.
 He was granted a stay to explore his claims of innocence, however on December 11th, US District Court judge William Jung ruled that the state's case against Daley was "not strong, but it was sufficient."

 Dailey has spent more than 30 years on death row for a murder he did not commit.
-The Florida Supreme Court has yet to rule on his substantial claims of actual innocence.
+The Florida Supreme Court recently denied his substantial claims of actual innocence.
 The Governor must intervene to prevent the execution of an innocent man, and he can do so by ensuring that a clemency hearing allows for a full airing of the facts currently available.

 The case against Mr. Dailey was wholly circumstantial:

 - No physical evidence tied Mr. Dailey to the murder.